 For fishermen, keeping on your toes doesn’t simply mean to be alert on the river; it also means staying upright and balanced.
 Battling the current when trying to reel in fish can be a daunting task.
 Thankfully, wearing a quality pair of wading boots can help you maintain a solid foundation in the stream as you look to land another day’s catch.

 Wading boots are designed similarly to hiking boots and are intended to provide maximum comfort, support and traction to anglers wading out into the water.
 Wading boots can be worn as your sole footwear or paired with a comfortable pair of stockingfoot waders to keep you dry and comfortable when casting.
-To help you choose a quality pair of waders to match your wading boots, use these Pro Tips.
-(Link to “How to Choose Waders”)
+Use these Pro Tips to help you choose a quality pair of waders to match your wading boots.

 Like any piece of fishing equipment, wading boots offer a variety of qualities that can perform better in different water conditions.
 By choosing the right wading boot sole, style and fit, as well as finding the right wading boot material, you can start your fishing season on the right foot.

 WADING BOOT SOLES

 One of the main qualities that any wading boot should have is the ability to provide superior traction when trudging through your favorite rivers, streams and creeks.
 To keep your balance as you step over mud, rocks and debris, there are three sole varieties from which fishermen to may choose: rubber, felt and cleated.